Tribest Glass Personal Blender (PBG-5050)

 |---|---|---|

-A single-serve "blend and go" blender built around glass instead of the usual Tritan cups.
-You blend directly in a tempered-glass cup, flip it onto the motor base, then cap it with a silicone-lined tumbler lid to take it with you.
-Tribest also sells cheaper Tritan-cup versions of this blender - this is the glass model (PBG series), the one to choose for a plastic-free blend path.
+A single-serve "blend and go" blender: you blend directly in a tempered-glass cup, flip it onto the motor base, then cap it with a silicone-lined tumbler lid to take it with you.
+Personal-blender capacity - a smoothie for one, not a countertop workhorse.
+This is the glass PBG model; Tribest also sells cheaper Tritan-cup versions (see notes).

 Pros